timswhatever/TKMultiviewer/README.md

-# tMultiViewer
+# MultiViewer
-View up to 4 twitch streams at once.
+View up to 4 twitch and kick streams at once.

 Very WIP
 Not sure why I made this but figured it would be fun